stupidmankind/BYpassDoc/docs/source/commands/excelrunmacro.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected workbook

 **Macro Name**
 	Enter the macro name

 **Parameters**
 	Enter the parameter attributes